 - Read Schedule 3 of the Animal Care and Protection Regulation 2012 to learn more about the compulsory code for the land transport of livestock.

-- Learn about the animals at saleyards code, and feral livestock code.
+- Learn about the code of practice for livestock at depots and saleyards and feral livestock code.